valtech/valtech-contactsync-android/README.md

 # Valtech Contact Sync Android

 This android app syncs contact details for Valtech employees to your phone.
-It is connected to Valtech's identity provider (Valtech IDP).
+It is connected to Valtech's identity provider (Valtech IDP), https://id.valtech.com/.

 This app also serves to demonstrate how easy it is to integrate with Valtech IDP and its OAuth 2 interface.
 It also serves as a public, free and open source (MIT) example of how to write a Contact Provider for Android.